 Within a commercial bar environment the seat height tends to be higher.
 Bars often have a height from the floor to the underside of approx 100 -115cm.
 With this in mind the seat height has to be a lot higher.
 Two stools we sell which would fit this criteria would be the Deluxe Casino and the High Ace Brushed Steel Stool.
 Owing to the extra height both these stools have heavy bases so as to make the centre of gravity lower and hence more stable.
 Commercial bar stools are built extremely strongly and due to the increase in weight are often more expensive.
 With this in mind we offer some less expensive stools which have a seat height of 75cm, which are ideal for those working to a smaller budget, these stools are the - Oberon, Narrow Backs and Set of 2 Chrome Stools.

 When it comes to comfort many people prefer a stool with some form of back support.
 The heights of the backs vary from a small lip as found on the Mars and Lulu, which give you that feeling of stability.
 The backs on Deluxe Crescent, Padded Crescent and Pluto Bar Stools offer good support through to the lumbar-thoracic junction.
-However if you require more chair like support then the, High Back Stools, Pheonix and Topaz are an ideal choice.
+However if you require more chair-like support then the Deluxe High Back Stools are an ideal choice.
 As the size of the backrest increases the stool visually starts to have more presence.
 Therefore, these stools are best suited to larger more spacious areas.
 This is why our mid height backrests have become so popular.
-Stools such as Pacific, Mimi and Lattice are excellent examples giving you good support and having minimal impact on a smaller room.
+Stools such as Pacific and Mimi are excellent examples, giving you good support and having minimal impact on a smaller room.

 The choice from our range of stools is quite extensive so we have team ready to help you make the right decision and point you in the right direction.
 We also stock a range of bar and poseur tables to match and a bar table glossary explaining each term.
 Understanding that it is not an easy decision so even if you have the smallest question please feel free to contact us or call us on 0845 520 0000 or 0121 230 1644.
 Either way we are here to help and advise you, and would love to hear from you.
 We also have a brochure in the form of an interactive e-brochure where you can flip through the pages at your leisure and print off the entire collection.